 4. Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO.

-5. If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.
+5. Member States shall not derogate from the values set out for Type A power-generating modules.
+Where such derogations exist, they shall be harmonised not later than one year after entry of force of this regulation.

+6. The relevant system operator shall not require Type A and Type B energy storage facilities to equalize phase-imbalances in non-synchronous mode.

 Article 6

-Application to power-generating modules, pump-storage power-generating modules, combined heat and power facilities, and industrial sites
+Application to power-generating modules, pump-storage power-generating modules, combined heat and power facilities, industrial sites and mixed costumer sites in general

 1. Offshore power-generating modules connected to the interconnected system shall meet the requirements for onshore power-generating modules, unless the requirements are modified for this purpose by the relevant system operator or unless the connection of power park modules is via a high voltage direct current connection or via a network whose frequency is not synchronously coupled to that of the main interconnected system (such as via a back-to-back convertor scheme).